TileDB-Inc/TileDB/README.md

 [![Azure Pipelines](https://dev.azure.com/TileDB-Inc/CI/_apis/build/status/TileDB-Inc.TileDB?branchName=dev)](https://dev.azure.com/TileDB-Inc/CI/_build/latest?definitionId=2&branchName=dev) ![](doc/anaconda.svg)[![Anaconda download count badge](https://anaconda.org/conda-forge/TileDB/badges/downloads.svg)](https://anaconda.org/conda-forge/TileDB)

-# The Storage Engine for Data Science
+# The Universal Storage Engine

-TileDB is a powerful engine for storing and accessing **dense and sparse multi-dimensional arrays**.
+TileDB is a powerful engine for storing and accessing **dense and sparse multi-dimensional arrays**, which can help you model any complex data efficiently.
 It is an embeddable C++ library that works on Linux, macOS, and Windows.
-It is open-sourced under the permissive MIT License.
+It is open-sourced under the permissive MIT License, developed and maintained by [TileDB, Inc](https://tiledb.com/).
+To distinguish this project from other TileDB offerings, we often refer to it as *TileDB Embedded*.

 TileDB includes the following features: